Axway/api-builder-docs/content/en/docs/release_notes/yako.md

 ## Features

 * #5892: Support auto-select of initial parameter type for flow-nodes
-* #5924: Add Mustache Flow-Node
+* #5924: Add Mustache flow-node
-* #5956: Include JavaScript Flow-Node in all new applications
+* #5956: Include JavaScript flow-node in all new applications

 ## Fixes